Wallace Pratt: Humble Oil

 From 1909 to 1914, he worked in Philippines, becoming chief of the Division of Mines there in 1912.
 He returned to the U.S. in 1916, and in 1918 joined Humble Oil & Refining Co. as the company's first geologist.
 Prior to that time the company had treated the search for oil as largely a hit or miss operation without scientific exploration.
 But Pratt, joined by 10 more geologists during 1918–19, proved that geology was an important factor in finding oil.
-Among the most notable early contributions made by Pratt and his staff were geological studies that led to the correct interpretation of the structure of the huge Mexia field, discovered in October 1920 in East Texas.
+Among the most notable early contributions made by Pratt and his staff were geological studies that led to the correct interpretation of the structure of the huge Mexia Field, discovered in October 1920 in East Texas.
 On the basis of these studies, Humble bought leases on the structure and developed substantial reserves and production.
 This work and leasing of large amounts of land that proved productive in Powell, Texas, in 1923 firmly established Humble as an oil producer.

 By 1920, the exploitation of Goose Creek Oil Field by Humble Oil led to the subsidence of the land over the oil field.
 Pratt was tasked with the investigation of this novel phenomenon and produced a report in which the subsidence was definitively attributed to the extraction of petroleum.
 In 1926, together with D. W. Johnson, he published these findings in a scientific paper.
 By this year, after about ten years of active pumping, most of the productive area of the field had subsided three feet, and the submerging of the facilities had already become obvious to field operators.

 Pratt also played a prominent role in the scientific progress of his profession.
 As early as 1922, others were using geophysical instruments experimentally on the Texas Gulf Coast as a new method for finding salt domes.
 After studying results from this work, Pratt concluded that Humble should use geophysical instruments and methods.
 In line with these recommendations, in 1924, Humble set up a geophysics group and established a shop in Houston for geophysics research and development, and the manufacture of a refraction seismograph recording in the field.
 Pratt served as Humble's chief geologist and later director, and vice president.
-In 1937 he joined Standard Oil Co.
+In 1937, he joined Standard Oil Co.
 (Humble's parent firm in New Jersey), once again rising to director, executive committee member, and finally, vice president, a position he held until he retired from the company in 1945.
+In the same year that he had joined Standard Oil, the company named one of their tankers after him, the SS Wallace E Pratt.